Nasirilahi/ES6-Tutorials/const-let/const-let.md

 let b = 20;
 const c = 30;
 ```
-and if we try to **update or re-declare any of this variable we will get error.**
+and if we try to **update or re-declare any of this variable we will get error**
 ```js
 let a = 30 // error here **duplication declaration**
 ```